Enterprise Privacy & Compliance Framework — BlueNexus

 Residents may exercise rights to:

-We do not engage in targeted advertising or selling without explicit consent from users.
+BlueNexus does not engage in targeted advertising or selling without explicit user consent.

 2. Sensitive Data